 - MD5 hashes do not exist for objects uploaded using this method.

-- This upload method is not supported in the Google Cloud Console, gsutil, or the Cloud Storage client libraries.
+- This upload method is not supported in the Google Cloud console, Google Cloud CLI, or Cloud Storage client libraries.

 Keep in mind the following when working with XML API multipart uploads: